mkcms/emacs-binary-utils/README.md

   Display a diff buffer for examining a difference between two disassembled binary files.

-- `binfile-symbol-info`

-  Prompt for a symbol and a binary filename, and display information about that symbol.

 ## `bdx.el` - Frontend for bdx ##